 Besides these internal processes, the environment of a galaxy can also play a significant role in the quenching of star formation.
 Major mergers of galaxies can transform spirals to ellipticals \citep{toomre72, barnes02}.
 They can also facilitate the ejection of interstellar medium through starburst and AGN or shock-driven winds \citep{cox04,murray05,springel05} thereby quenching star formation in those galaxies.
 Some of the other important routes for environmental quenching are the ram pressure stripping of cold gas \citep{gunn72}, galaxy harassment in clusters \citep{moore96,moore98}, strangulation in galaxy-group interactions \citep{gunn72,balogh00} and starvation due to truncation of gas supply \citep{larson80,somerville99,kawata08}.

 The blue galaxies evolve to red galaxies via quenching of star formation.
 The galaxies with intermediate properties between blue and red galaxies lie in the green valley undergoing such a transition.
 It is important to understand the primary physical mechanisms responsible for such transition.
 The red galaxies are preferably found in the denser region \citep{hoyle02, park05} which suggests the role of environment in quenching.
 Some studies suggest that AGN feedback plays an important role in quenching star formation in the transitional green valley population \citep{nandra07,hasinger08,silverman08,cimatti13}.
-The analysis of Galaxy Zoo by \citet{schawinski14} suggest that quenching in green valley galaxies require the gas reservoir destruction caused by starburst and AGN feedback in major mergers.
+The analysis of Galaxy Zoo by Schawinski et al.\citep{schawinski14} suggests that quenching in green valley galaxies require the gas reservoir destruction caused by starburst and AGN feedback in major mergers.